- Describe your role in promoting active lifestyles for program staff, children and families.

 Action for Healthy Kids.
 (2019).
 Tip sheets: Before and after school activities. https://www.actionforhealthykids.org/references/

 Centers for Disease Control and Prevention.
 (2011).
-Physical Activity and Health.
-Retrieved from http://www.cdc.gov/physicalactivity/everyone/health/index.html
+Physical Activity and Health. http://www.cdc.gov/physicalactivity/everyone/health/index.html

 Clearinghouse for Military Family Readiness.
 (2018).
 Resource Center for Obesity Prevention.
-State College: Pennsylvania State University.
-Retrieved from https://militaryfamilies.psu.edu/resource-center-for-obesity-prevention/
+State College: Pennsylvania State University. https://militaryfamilies.psu.edu/resource-center-for-obesity-prevention/

 The Nemours Foundation.
 (2020).
 Healthy kids, healthy future.
 Retrieved from https://healthykidshealthyfuture.org/